ivuorinen/starred/README.md

 - [cjbarber/ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.
 - [cloph-dsp/Pollinations-AI-in-OpenWebUI](https://github.com/cloph-dsp/Pollinations-AI-in-OpenWebUI) - How to Add Pollinations AI Models to OpenWebUI
 - [cloudcommunity/Free-Certifications](https://github.com/cloudcommunity/Free-Certifications) - A curated list of free courses with certifications.
 Also available at https://free-certifications.com/
+- [danielmiessler/Telos](https://github.com/danielmiessler/Telos) - Telos is an open-sourced framework for creating Deep Context about things that matter to humans.
 - [dastergon/awesome-chaos-engineering](https://github.com/dastergon/awesome-chaos-engineering) - A curated list of Chaos Engineering resources.
 - [dastergon/awesome-sre](https://github.com/dastergon/awesome-sre) - A curated list of Site Reliability and Production Engineering resources.
 - [dawdle-deer/awesome-learn-gamedev](https://github.com/dawdle-deer/awesome-learn-gamedev) - A curated collection of game development learning resources